 Garden of Life’s M.O. is providing supplements that derive their ingredients from natural ingredients, and their RAW Probiotics supplement for women is an excellent example of the strengths of this approach.

 It includes an eye-popping 82 billion CFUs, and 32 different strains of probiotic bacteria.
-These come from fermented natural products such as kefir and yogurt; as a result, the bacterial biodiversity is large, and the supplement provides a tremendous amount of additional vitamins and minerals, making it our top choice.
+These come from fermented natural products such as kefir and yogurt; as a result, the bacterial biodiversity is large, and the supplement provides a tremendous amount of additional vitamins and minerals.

 Nature’s Way provides a high dose of a broad spectrum of probiotic bacteria.
 The 50 billion CFUs are divided more or less evenly among lactobacillus and bifidobacterium strains, with 30 billion and 20 billion CFUs each.